 Pellets are the oldest form of supplementing testosterone.
 In fact, it has been used since 1940s.
 But since there are more modern approaches today, it has become less popular.
 Testosterone pellets are implanted under the skin which have a 4-6 months shelf life.
 This intends to release the hormones into the body in a slower effect.
 They can be implanted in the deltoid, glutes, upper thighs, or lower abdomen.

 With different options available, you can discuss with the doctor which will be suitable for you and your condition.
-Just be sure to visit a clinic and talk to a doctor about how the treatment works, possible side effects and what you can expect, before you undergo TRT therapy Melbourne.
+Just be sure to visit a clinic and talk to a doctor about how the treatment works, possible side effects and what you can expect, before you undergo TRT therapy Sydney.
 This will ensure that you can undergo treatment safely.